Multi-Contact Inertial Parameters Estimation and Localization in Legged Robots: Multi-contact optimal estimation

 \subsection{Analytical derivatives of parametrized dynamics}

-In free dynamics, inertial parameters $\dynParams$ exhibit a linear relationship with the generalized torques.
-Additionally, the property $\partial\text{FD} = \massMatrix^{-1}\partial\text{ID}$ holds, given that the \gls{fd} is the reciprocal of~\gls{id}~\cite{carpentier2018analytical}.
+In free dynamics, inertial parameters $\dynParams=(\dynParams[i])_{i=0}^{n_b}$ (with $n_b$ denoting the number of bodies) exhibit a linear relationship with the generalized torques and $\partial\text{FD} = \massMatrix^{-1}\partial\text{ID}$ holds, as the \gls{fd} is the reciprocal of~\gls{id}~\cite{carpentier2018analytical}.
 Therefore, by applying the chain rule, we compute the analytical derivatives of forward dynamics with respect to $\params$ as

-Moving on to contact dynamics, and similarly to~\cite{mastalli-icra20}, we apply the chain rule to derive the analytical derivatives for both the system's acceleration and the contact forces:
+Moving on to contact/phase dynamics $\dynFunc[p]$ of~\Cref{sec:contact_dyn}, we apply the chain rule to derive the analytical derivatives for both the system's acceleration and the contact forces: